abinit/abipy_book/abipy_book/flows.md

         print(task)
 ```

-`Flows` and `Works` are containers and we can select items in these containers
+`Flows` and `Works` are containers, and we can select items in these containers
 with the syntax: flow[start:stop] or work[start:stop].
 This means that the previous loop is equivalent to the much more verbose version: